tiroshlab/Spatial_Glioma/README.md

 Each code module can be run independently.

 The code uploaded here is the working code being used throughout the work on the project.
 We are currently working on generating a more user-friendly, readable and easy to run code.

+The following metaprogram naming in metadata and some modules matches a pervious version of the text and will be updated to reflect current naming shortly: metabolism = Prolif-Metab inflammatory.resp = Inflammatory-Mac

 Requirements
 R (tested in version 4.1.1).